cakephp/docs/en/core-libraries/components/cookie.rst

 Using the Component
 ===================

-.. php:class:: CookieComponent(ComponentCollection $collection, array $settings = array())

 The CookieComponent offers a number of methods for working with Cookies.

 .. php:method:: write(mixed $key, mixed $value = null, boolean $encrypt = true, mixed $expires = null)